-Smoking or the use of electronic cigarettes or vaping devices is strictly prohibited in the Health Sciences Building.
+Smoking or using electronic cigarettes or vaping devices is strictly prohibited in the Health Sciences Building.

 Per Human Resources Policy, Assumption University supports a smoke-free and vape-free environment.
 Not only is smoking prohibited in all campus facilities but vaping in all forms is also prohibited in all campus facilities.
-Vaping refers to the use of electronic nicotine delivery systems or electronic smoking devices, such as e-cigarettes, e-pipes, e-hookahs, and e-cigars.
-Electronic nicotine delivery systems and electronic smoking devices are prohibited in campus buildings.
-Use of such items must remain at least 100 feet from all building entrances.
+Vaping refers to the use of electronic nicotine delivery systems or electronic smoking devices such as e-cigarettes, e-pipes, e-hookahs, and e-cigars.
+Electronic nicotine delivery systems and electronic smoking devices are prohibited from campus.
+Please remain at least 100 feet from all building entrances.
 By state law, the use of tobacco products may not occur where there is a possibility that the smoke may enter a building through doors, windows, or any means.
 Violation of this policy may result in disciplinary action up to and including dismissal with or without warning.